SEARCH

 Make a Birdbath Planter

 Concrete birdbaths are notorious for cracking.
-The porous material takes in moisture and busts open temperatures fluctuate.
+The porous material takes in moisture and busts open when temperatures fluctuate.
 A winter deep freeze and thaw are often the breaking point.

 They are also rarely designed to be safe for the birds because the water bowls are often too deep, but they do make great planters.